dsc-courses/dsc106-2025-wi/syllabus.md

-open-ended and are the primary focus of the course. **As such, our standards for grading will be similar to the way portfolio pieces are evaluated for internship/research lab/job applications --- we expect your best work!** The first three projects are **solo** projects.
-For the final project, you may work in pairs.
+open-ended and are the primary focus of the course. **As such, our standards for grading will be similar to the way portfolio pieces are evaluated for internship/research lab/job applications --- we expect your best work!** The first two projects are **solo** projects.
+For Project 3 and the Final Project, you may work in groups of either 3 or 4 students.

-**Working in Pairs**
+**Working in Groups**

-You may work together on the final project (and only the final project!) with a partner.
-If you work with a partner, you are both required to actively contribute to all parts of the project.
-You must both be working on the assignment at the same time together, either physically or virtually on a Zoom call.
+You will work together on Project 3 and the Final Project in a group of 3-4 students.
+You will be required to actively contribute to all parts of the project.
 You are encouraged to follow the pair programming model, in which you work on just a single computer and alternate who writes the code and who thinks about the problems at a high level.

-In particular, you **cannot** split up the project and each work on separate parts independently.

-If you work with a partner:

-- Only one partner needs to submit the project on Gradescope; this partner should add the other partner to their submission.
+- Only one group member needs to submit the project on Gradescope; this member should add the other partner to their submission.
-- You and your partner will receive the same score on any submissions you make together.
+- You and your group members will receive the same score on any submissions you make together.
+- You can stay in the same group for both Project 3 and the Final Project, but you don't have to.

-If you are unhappy with your partnership (e.g., if your partner does not keep in touch, does not come prepared to work on the assignment, or does not seem to be engaged in the process), please first address your concerns to your partner, and try to agree on what should be done to make the partnership work well for both of you.
+If you are unhappy with your group (e.g., if a group member does not keep in touch, does not come prepared to work on the assignment, or does not seem to be engaged in the process), please first address your concerns to your groupmate, and try to agree on what should be done to make the partnership work well for both of you.
 If that approach is not successful, explain the issues to the instructors, who will work with you and your partner to improve the situation.